 Section 902.
-Declaration of public ways.
+Declaration of Public Ways.

-All roads, streets, avenues, lanes or alleys which are now or shall hereafter be shown, on any plat or addition to the platted part of the Town, as public highways, and accepted by the Town Council as such, are hereby made and declared to be public streets, avenues, lanes and alleys of the Town and shall be from time to time improved and repaired as the public interest may require and the resources of the Town justify.
+All roads, streets, avenues, lanes or alleys which are now or shall hereafter be shown, on any plat or addition to the platted part of the Town, as public highways, and accepted by the Town Council as such, are hereby made and declared to be public streets, avenues, lanes and alleys of the Town and shall be from time to time improved and repaired as the public interest may require and the resources of the Town of the Town justify.

 Section 903.
-Petition for improvements.
+Petition for Improvements.